oasisprotocol/docs/docs/node/run-your-node/keymanager-node/README.md

 worker:
   registration:
-    # In order for the node to register itself, the entity.json of the entity
+    # In order for the node to register itself, the entity ID of the entity
+    # must be avaliable to the node.
+    entity_id: {{ node_entity_id }}
-    # used to provision the node must be available on the node.
+    # Alternatively the entity.json of the entity used to provision the node
+    # must be available on the node:
-    entity: /node/etc/entity.json
+    # entity: /node/entity/entity.json

   keymanager:
     runtime: